riordanaa/PSCP-MKSP-Decomp-VNS-aproach/README.md

 java -jar PSSC.jar validate instances/scp41.txt solutions/testSolution2.txt
 ```

+### Executing solver
+WARNING: Not implemented yet.

 For ease of use, there is an already executable JAR in the root of the project.
 To review a full list of configurable parameters, see the `application.yml`, or review the [configuration section of the Mork documentation](https://docs.mork-optimization.com/en/latest/features/config/).

 Example 1: execute default experiment with the default set of instances